 e.
 UNLIMITED - Same rules as STREAMLINER, except vehicles do not need to be capable of self-start/self-stop.
 Racer must be able to exit the vehicle unaided in case of an emergency.

-5. Classic Bike.
-The requirements to enter this division—which will be a sub-category of ANY 508 division, whether solo, tandem, or 2x / 4x relay, will be to race on technology from 1983 or older.
+5. Classic Bike: The requirements to enter this division - which will be a sub-category of ANY 508 division, whether solo, tandem, or 2x / 4x relay p will be to race on technology from 1983 or older.
 Specifically, this means: the frame and fork must be lugged steel (but built in ANY year, including brand new); no more than six cogs on the rear wheel; 32 spokes per wheel minimum; friction shifting on the down-tube or bar-ends (must be true friction shifters; not clickables set in friction mode); toe clips and straps; standard drop bars required (no aero bars).
-Just to be clear, the frame and parts don't have to actually be 25 or more years old—just the technology has to be 1983 or older.
+Just to be clear, the frame and parts don't have to actually be 30 or more years old: just the technology has to be 1983 or older.

 C. Bicycle Lighting.
-While riding at night (defined as between 6:00 PM Saturday and 7:00 AM Sunday and between 6:00 PM Sunday and 7:00 AM Monday), each bicycle must be equipped with a properly functioning and legal front and rear lighting system and this system must be ON at all times.
-(Note: small LED lights are not sufficient and will not be allowed, except in addition to more substantial bicycle lights.)
+While riding at night (defined as between 6:00 PM and 7:00 AM), each bicycle must be equipped with a properly functioning and legal front and rear lighting system and this system must be ON at all times.
+(Note: small LED lights are not sufficient and will not be allowed, except when used in addition to more substantial bicycle lights.)
 The front light (which may be helmet-mounted, rather than bike-mounted) must be constant on, not flashing, and visible from 300 feet, and the rear light, which may be flashing, from 500 feet.
 Additionally, while riding at night, racers must have significant amounts of reflective material on their bike and/or body, facing in all four directions.
-At minimum, it is required to have reflective tape around both crankarms, forks, seat stays, and helmet.
-(Firs place electrical tape on any surface from which you may want to remove the highly adhesive reflective tape after the race.)
+At minimum, it is required to have reflective tape around both crank arms, forks, seat stays, and helmet.
+(First, place electrical tape on any surface from which you may want to remove the highly adhesive reflective tape after the race.)
 We highly recommend the taillights and reflective gear (and the identity products) offered by www.RoadID.com, as well as the reflective gear and lighting offered by www.ZombierRunner.com.
 TP

 1. ANSI, CPSC, ASTM or Snell approved helmets must be properly worn and fastened by racers at all times when on the bike.